Postdoctoral research: Diet composition of the endangered Southern Resident killer whales

 PhD Research: Contaminants and feeding tracers in North Atlantic killer whales

-I just started the 4th year of my PhD program in the Natural Resource Sciences department at McGill University (Montréal, Québec).
+I just started the final year of my PhD program in the Natural Resource Sciences department at McGill University (Montréal, Québec).
 My PhD advisor was Dr. Melissa McKinney from McGill University and my co-supervisor was Dr. Robert J. Letcher from Carleton University / National Wildlife Research Center, Environment and Climate Change Canada.

 As sentinel species, marine mammals allow us to understand how humans impact the oceans and their ecosystems.
 They are also essential for the ecological balance of the oceans because their predation affects entire food chains.
 Yet, chemical pollution and reduced available prey due to climate change are serious threats to their survival.
 Therefore, understanding the threats to marine mammals is crucial to improving their conservation and allowing human populations who rely on the same ecosystems to prosper.